TokisanGames/Terrain3D/doc/docs/texture_painting.md

 ### Color Variation

 You can use the `Paint Color` tool to paint colors on the terrain.
-This is useful to adding variation.
-Colors are multiplied onto painted textures, which is a blend mode that only darkens.
+This is useful to add variation.
+Colors are multiplied on to painted textures, which is a blend mode that only darkens.

 Try painting your terrain with subtle light grays, greens and browns to add depth, contours, and variation.
 Subtlety is key.